xebialabs-community/xlr-teamcity-plugin/README.md

 # Preface #

-This document describes the xlr-teamcity-plugin.
+This document describes the xlr-teamcity-plugin implementation.

 See the **XL Release Reference Manual** for background information on XL Release and release concepts.